thriveweb/deking-new/content/services/diy-kitset-decks.md

   the necessary tools and skills to be able to put the deck together properly.
   The DIY Deck is for a larger area (at 5m x 4m) and the Deck In A Day is for a smaller area (3m x 1.5m).

-  ## Need a Bigger Deck?

-  Of course, if you need a bigger or more complex deck built, contact us—we’re the experts in designing and building timber decks.
-From Brisbane to the Gold Coast we can custom design a deck or patio roof to perfectly suit your needs.

   If you have any questions about our products or services, please [contact